chhapil/Mi5-Headphone-Volume-Fix/README.md

 This mod loads the sound config of MIUI china version systemlessly to have better headphone volume.

-This module has been  tested on Mi5 Global beta 7.9.7
+this has tested on Mi5 Global beta 7.9.7